The 5 best games with Twitch integration

 These games let you punish streamers for trying to entertain you.

-With news about Hyper Scape’s closing, it’s no secret that players are looking for the game to stream—particularly those with Twitch integration.
+Ever since Ubisoft’s Hyper Scape closed down, it’s no secret that players are looking for a streaming game with unique Twitch integration.
 Luckily, you may be surprised to know that there are many other games out there with similar features.

 Indeed, Twitch chat integration became a thing as early as 2015, and since then, several games have come out with dedicated ways for viewers to help out (or mess with) streamers playing their favorite games.
 All that said, here are our top five picks for the best games with Twitch integration.